mfournier-design/michelle-se-homework/READ.md

-# LaunchDarkly SE Homework – Feature Flag Demo
+# LaunchDarkly SE Homework – Feature Flag & Targeting Demo

 ## Overview

+This repository contains a minimal Flask application built for the LaunchDarkly Solutions Engineering technical exercise.

-This project demonstrates:
+The application demonstrates:

-• Feature release control using LaunchDarkly
+- Feature release control using a LaunchDarkly flag
-• Rule-based targeting using context attributes
+- Rule-based targeting using context attributes
-• Real-time UI updates without page reload
+- Real-time UI updates without page reload
-• Operational remediation (kill switch) behavior
+- Operational remediation (kill switch) behavior

-The application is built using Flask and the LaunchDarkly Server-side SDK.
+The feature under control is a "New Landing Component" that replaces an "Old Landing Component" when the flag evaluates to `true`.

 ---

-## What This App Does

-The application contains a feature flag:

-`new-landing-banner`

-When the flag evaluates to **true**, the page shows:

-→ NEW LANDING COMPONENT

-When the flag evaluates to **false**, the page shows:

-→ OLD LANDING

-The UI updates automatically without page refresh.
+## Architecture Summary

+- Python (Flask)
+- LaunchDarkly Server-side SDK
+- Context built using `Context.builder(key)`
+- Flag evaluated using `variation()`
+- Remediation implemented as an application-level override
+- UI updates via polling (`loadFlag()` runs every 2 seconds)

 ---

-## Targeting Demonstration

-The app sends context attributes:

-- key (user identifier)
-- plan (free / pro)
-- region (us / eu)

-In LaunchDarkly:

-Rule example:
-If `plan` is one of `pro`
-→ serve TRUE
+## Feature Flag Configuration (LaunchDarkly)

+Create a boolean feature flag with:

+- **Flag Key:** `new-landing-component`
+- **Environment:** Test
+- **Default Rule:** Serve `false`

-Default rule:
+Add a targeting rule:

-→ serve FALSE
+- Context Kind: `user`
+- Attribute: `plan`
+- Operator: `is one of`
+- Value: `pro`
+- Serve: `true`

-This allows targeted rollout to only Pro users.
+This configuration enables the feature only for Pro users.

 ---

-## Remediation (Kill Switch)

-The app includes a remediation endpoint:

-POST `/remediate`

-When triggered:
-- The feature is forced OFF immediately
-- Even if LaunchDarkly returns true

-A “Clear Remediation” button restores normal targeting behavior.

-This simulates operational rollback.

----

 ## Setup Instructions

+### 1. Clone the Repository

-### 1. Install Dependencies
+### 2. Install Dependencies

-### 2. Configure SDK Key
+### 3. Configure LaunchDarkly SDK Key

-In `app.py`, replace:
+Log into LaunchDarkly:

+1. Navigate to your project
+2. Go to **Project Settings → Environments**
+3. Select the **Test** environment
-With your **Server-side SDK key** from the LaunchDarkly Test environment.
+4. Copy the **Server-side SDK key** (NOT the client-side ID)

-⚠️ Do not commit real SDK keys to GitHub.
+Open `app.py` and replace:

+with your Test environment Server-side SDK key.

 ---

 ## Run the Application
 python3 app.py

-Open:
+Open in browser:
 http://localhost:5001

 ---

 ## How to Test

+### Targeting Demonstration

-1. Set Plan = free
+1. Set Plan = `free`
-   → OLD landing page
+   → OLD landing page should display

-2. Set Plan = pro
+2. Set Plan = `pro`
-   → NEW landing page
+   → NEW landing page should display

-3. Click 🚨 Remediate
-   → Forces OLD landing

-4. Click ✅ Clear Remediation
-   → Restores targeting behavior
+This demonstrates rule-based targeting based on context attributes.

 ---

+### Remediation Demonstration

+1. Ensure Plan = `pro` (NEW landing visible)
+2. Click 🚨 Remediate (Force OFF)
+   → Page immediately switches to OLD landing
+3. Click ✅ Clear Remediation
+   → Page returns to normal targeting behavior

+This demonstrates operational rollback capability.

+---

 ## Notes

-• Uses LaunchDarkly Server-side SDK
-• Context evaluation via `variation()`
-• Remediation implemented locally for demonstration purposes
-• Designed for SE technical evaluation exercise
+- Context attributes used:
+  - `key`
+  - `plan`
+  - `region`

+- Flag evaluation falls back to `false` if:
+  - SDK key is invalid
+  - Flag is not found
+  - Flag is off

+- Remediation is implemented locally to simulate emergency rollback behavior without requiring LaunchDarkly API write permissions.

+---

+## Security Considerations

+- SDK keys must be stored securely in production environments.
+- This demo uses a placeholder key for safety.
+- No sensitive credentials are committed to this repository.

+---